Enter the Doric Film Festival

 The Doric Film Festival team can provide training and assistance (mentioned as categories in the form below).
 If you do require training, then the training programme would expect entrants to follow the following timeline in the production of their short film:

 End of March: Complete filming

 Entry / Submission Deadlines

-The Awards Event will take place on July 2nd 2019
+The awards event will take place on 30th June 2020

 Accepted file formats are:

-We can accept files that are up to 2GB in size (duration up to 5 minutes)
+We can accept files that are up to a maximum of 2GB in size and a maximum duration of 5 minutes.

 Please note that it may take some time to upload your file to our system and this depends upon the speed of your connection.

-By submitting your film to the Doric Film Festival, you are giving the festival and its partners (including NEAT, North East Arts Touring) the right to show this film through its channels.
-Your film will also be archived for future reference by the Doric Film Festival.
+By submitting your film to the Doric Film Festival, you agree that the festival has the right to present your film through its media channels.
+Your film will be archived for future reference by the Doric Film Festival.